 What to focus on

-Believe me athletes, most coaches who implement fear tactics want the best from you and believe they are doing what they can to try to stimulate an adequate response from you to prepare you for games and life on and off the playing field.
-Yet, we find it is the exact opposite that is true and leads athletes unmotivated and discouraged.
+Believe me athletes, most coaches who implement fear-based coaching tactics want the best from you and believe they are doing what they can to try to stimulate an adequate response from you to prepare you for games and life on and off the playing field.
+Yet, we find it is the exact opposite that is true and leads athletes to become unmotivated and discouraged.
 It is important, however, to understand this: the focus here is not how to change your coach but to equip you with tools in dealing with one who uses fear systems and strategies.

 1. What is My Approach?